SHAHMIRALI/TutorMe/deliverables/iteration-01.plan.md

 * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
 Why is it useful for your team?)
 * Be concise, yet precise.
    For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.
+* We will produce design images to present the idea.